Minestom/minestom.net/docs/world/instances.md

 Entity#getInstance
 ```

-Internally, the default Instance class have its own sets to store the entities in it, but all chunk based methods are abstract and meant to be implemented by a sub-class
+Internally, the default Instance class have its own sets to store the entities in it, but all chunk based methods are abstract and meant to be implemented by a subclass

 ## InstanceContainer